maxxxbb/mobility_heat/README.md

 ### About

-This repository contains code to replicate the main estimates of my masteers thesis
+This repository contains code to replicate the main estimates of .... .

 ### Requires